tkyeung357/CLI-bank-code-test/readme.md

 ### Install and How to use
-- install vagrant and composer
+- install virtualbox, vagrant and composer
+- make sure virtual machine name "worldfirst-test" not existed
 - unzip worldfirst_test_archive
 - open terminal / iterm and go to worldfirst_test_archive directory
 - execute command: